Arpora

-Arpora village close to the North Goa beach belt.
+Arpora is a coastal village close to the North Goa beach belt.

 Role in the traditional salt industry

 Traditionally, it has been a coastal village, known for its traditional salt-making industry.
 This aspect of the village has been studied in a book, As Dear As Salt, which studies four traditional salt-making villages of Goa (including Arpora).

 Night market

 In recent times, it is more known for its night market, "The Saturday Night Market".
 This is open during the fair-weather tourist season (around September to March).
 Items sold range from musical mouth harps or varieties of food.
 It also has live musical performances.

-In history
+History

 Arpora is known for St Joseph's, a school that was the first in Goa to offer education in the English language.
 It was set up by William Robert Lyons, a British priest who inculcated sports into the curriculum, introducing Goans to football in 1883.